penaone/passwordchallenge/README.md

 The initial setup took time to decide.
 How to set-up arrays and then build them into one array.

 This was a great learning tool.
-Using the push command.
+Using the push command.git